Aggregated search results page

 Reviewing your candidates

-As you scroll through your candidate list you may see key words from your boolean search highlighted in the short description area.
+As you scroll through your candidate list you will see all the free data we could obtain from the job board displayed as a short description in that list.
+You may see key words from your boolean search highlighted in the short description area.

-Just as with Local Search, you can obtain a quick but more detailed view of the candidate's profile by clicking the drop down arrow to the left of their name:
+Just as with Local Search, you can obtain a quick view of the candidate's profile by clicking the drop down arrow to the left of their name.
+Depending on the board, this may reveal the candidate details page in the same format as the board itself.

 To view their full profile, simply click on the candidate's name: